New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

-which directly follows from the definition: an $r$-cycle is homologous to zero if it is the boundary of some $(r{+}1)$-chain (see~\cref{sec: reviewalgebraictopology} for further details).

-To determine whether a solution exists, it suffices to check whether the matrices $\partial_{r+1}$ and $[\partial_{r+1}|c_r]$ have the same rank.
-A more detailed discussion is provided in~\cref{sec: zerohomologyclass}, and we summarize our algorithmic approach in~\cref{fig: homologytesting}.

-\begin{theorem}[Time complexity of testing homology triviality, see~\cref{sec: zerohomologyclass}] Let $K$ be a simplicial complex with classical description $\{\mathcal{S}_r\}$.
-Given an $r$-cycle $c_r$, whether it is homologous to zero can be determined with high probability in time complexity
+\begin{theorem}[Time complexity of testing homology triviality, see~\cref{sec: zerohomologyclass}] Let $K$ be a simplicial complex specified by $\{\mathcal{S}_r\}$.
+Given an $r$-cycle $c_r$, one can determine whether it is homologous to zero with high probability as follows: \begin{itemize} \item \textnormal{(Classical access)} using a quantum circuit of complexity